bbauska/JS-svg/README.md

 const prometheus = new StarShip();
 </pre>

-Functions that are part of a class are known as methods.
-A class will usually have, at the very least, methods to get and set its properties.
+<p>Functions that are part of a class are known as methods.
+A class will usually have,
+at the very least, methods to get and set its properties.</p>

 <pre>
 prometheus.setDestination = 'Moon LV-223, Zeta 2 Reticuli';
 prometheus.takeOff();
 </pre>

-When we created our first generative SVG in Chapter 1, we began by creating an SvJs class instance and calling some of its methods.
+<p>When we created our first generative SVG in Chapter 1, we began by creating an SvJs
+class instance and calling some of its methods.</p>

 <pre>
 const svg = new SvJs();
 svg.addTo(document.getElementById('container'));
 </pre>

-This is the extent to which we will be working with classes; writing them won't be part of this book.
+<p>This is the extent to which we will be working with classes; writing them won't be
+part of this book.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-10">2.10 Idiosyncrasies and Other Features</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-JavaScript offers plenty of other features, including closures, error catching, proxies, promises, and more, but I can't cover them all here.
+<p>JavaScript offers plenty of other features, including closures, error catching,
-What I will point out here are some of the oddities -- or quirks if we're being kinder -- associated with JavaScript that may confound coders coming from another language.
+proxies, promises, and more, but I can't cover them all here.
+What I will point out here are some of the oddities -- or quirks if we're being kinder -- associated with JavaScript that may confound coders coming from another language.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-10a">2.10a Null and NaN Weirdness</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We learned previously that null is essentially the absence of information.
-Isn't it strange then that null is also considered an object?
-We can confirm this by using the typeof check.
+<p>We learned previously that null is essentially the absence of information.
+Isn't it
+strange then that null is also considered an object?
+We can confirm this by using the typeof check.</p>

 <pre>
 typeof null; -&gt; object
 </pre>

-Despite this, null is not considered an instance <i>of</i> an object.
-We can confirm this by using the instanceof check.
+<p>Despite this, null is not considered an instance <i>of</i> an object.
+We can confirm
+this by using the instanceof check.</p>

 <pre>
 null instanceof Object; -&gt; false
 </pre>

-NaN (not a number) also presents us with some quantum-level weirdness that would have Schrodinger's cat perk up its ears.
+<p>NaN (not a number) also presents us with some quantum-level weirdness that would have
+Schrodinger's cat perk up its ears.
 It is apparently not a number but equal to a number at the same time.
-And, bizarrely, not even equal to itself.
+And, bizarrely, not even equal to itself.</p>

 <pre>
 typeof NaN; -&gt;l Number